 It is super easy to assemble and makes very little noise.
 The reduced draw weight will serve you well during target practice.
 What’s more, the bow comes with finger savers if you’re not a big fan of mechanical release, shooting glove, or finger tab.

-The PSE Pro Max is well designed.
+As a rule, a PSE recurve bow is well designed, and the Pro Max is no exception.
 It comes with composite limbs and a wooden riser, and you can upgrade the limbs in case you outgrow them.
 This is a favorable bow for adults and kids above the age of 11.

 If you are an instinctual hunter looking for a reliable bow, you won’t go wrong with the SAS Courage.
-It comes in a variety of hunting draw weights ranging from 35 pounds to 65 pounds.
+It comes in a variety of hunting draw weights ranging from 35 lb. to 65lb.

 The design is simple but attractive, and its laminated wood riser not only looks but also feels good in your hands.